 Now in case you think our meals are always ultra-healthy, please know I have been known to toss these tenders into my frying pan when I am in a rush to get dinner on the table.

-So there you have it – my panko crusted chicken nuggets or tenders or fingers or goujons.
+So there you have it – my panko crusted crispy chicken goujons, or chicken nuggests, or tenders or fingers or strips.

 Whatever you call them, I hope you enjoy them as much as my kids do.
 With honey mustard sauce, they’re finger licking good.